dpiperidis/GBARoboLib/README.md

 # bat files
 I have included a bat files _(make_NAME_OF_EXAMPLE_CODE.bat)_ to automate the compile process in Windows\
-To create your own just copy this file and edit the second line.
-Change it with the name of your main c file _(without the extention)_\
-Change also the third line with the path where you copied DevKit Advance bin directory in your system
+To create your own, just copy this file and edit the second and third line.
+Change the second line with the name of your main c file _(without the extention)_ and the third line with the path where you copied DevKit Advance bin directory in your system